General phase diagram features of superradiant phase transitions: Anisotropic Rabi-Stark model

 Finally, we consider the anisotropic couplings.
 To investigate the effects of anisotropy on the phase diagram feature, we consider the anisotropic Rabi-Stark model in the classical oscillator limit for $U<\omega$.
 It should be pointed out that the quantum phase transitions of the anisotropic Rabi-Stark model have been studied by Xie \emph{et al.} \citep{Xie2020} at $|U|=\omega$ for the finite frequency ratio case.
 The Hamiltonian corresponds to the first four terms with $M=N=1$ in Eq.~\eqref{eq:one}, which reads

 where $g_1$ and $g_2$ are the coupling parameters for the rotating-wave term and counter-rotating term, respectively.
-The Hamiltonian in Eq.~\eqref{eq:thirty} possesses a $Z_2$ symmetry.
-There exists a parity operator $\Pi=\exp[\mathrm{i}\pi(a^{\dag}a+\sigma^{+}\sigma^{-})]$ satisfying $[\Pi, H]=0$.
+The Hamiltonian in Eq.~\eqref{eq:thirty} possesses a $Z_2$ symmetry with parity operator $\Pi=\exp[\mathrm{i}\pi(a^{\dag}a+\sigma^{+}\sigma^{-})]$.
 Following the previous approaches developed, the Landau potential at zero temperature is derived as

 where $\gamma_1=(g_1+g_2)/\sqrt{\Omega\omega}$, $\gamma_2=(g_1-g_2)/\sqrt{\Omega\omega}$, and $\tilde{U}=U/\omega$ are the dimensionless coupling constants.
-Similarly, Eq.~\eqref{eq:thirty-one} has the form of Eq.~\eqref{eq:two} if $\vec{z}=(u, v)$ and $\vec{\lambda}=(\gamma_1, \gamma_2, \tilde{U}^{1/2})$ are identified.
+Similarly, Eq.~\eqref{eq:thirty-one} has the form of Eq.~\eqref{landaup} if $\vec{z}=(u, v)$ and $\vec{\lambda}=(\gamma_1, \gamma_2, \tilde{U}^{1/2})$ are identified.
 Therefore, the general phase diagram feature still holds.
 In addition, the stability condition $\tilde{U}<1$ should be satisfied to ensure that the Landau potential is bounded from below.
-Subsequently, we start to discuss the minima of the Landau potential:
+Subsequently, we start to discuss the minima of the Landau potential

 Apparently, $\phi(0,0)$ is the global minimum as $|\vec{\lambda}|$ is close to zero.
 The ratio of $\gamma_1$ to $\gamma_2$ determines which equation has nonzero solutions.
 When $\gamma_1=\gamma_2=\gamma$, Eqs.~\eqref{eq:thirty-two} and \eqref{eq:thirty-three} become completely identical in form.
 It follows that $u$ and $v$ equally contribute to the rescaled mean photon number.